Toronto Raptors vs. Indiana Pacers Matchup: Lineup updates, injuries, and more

 Where to watch:

-Toronto Raptors — O.G.
-Anunoby, Scottie Barnes, Fred VanVleet, Pascal Siakam, Gary Trent Jr.
+Toronto Raptors — Fred VanVleet, Gary Trent Jr., O.G.
+Anunoby, Pascal Siakam, Scottie Barnes

-Milwaukee Bucks — Giannis Antetokounmpo, Pat Connaughton, Brook Lopez, Grayson Allen, Jevon Carter
+Portland Trail Blazers — Damian Lillard, Anfernee Simons, Josh Hart, Jerami Grant, Jusuf Nurkic

 Toronto Raptors — Otto Porter Jr. (foot – out)